diefenbach/django-lfs/docs/user/catalog/products.rst

 Overview
 ========

-* Products are saled to the shop customer.
+* Products are sold to the shop customer.
 * Products can belong to an arbitrary amount of categories.
 * Products can have an arbitrary amount of images.
 * Products can have portlet